 David Polow, Director/Vice President

-David is an attorney at Polow Polow & Mahoney with 34 years of legal experience in personal injury cases, auto collisions cases, insurance claims, foreclosures, mediation, bike accidents and pedestrian accidents.
+David is an attorney at Polow Polow & Mahoney with 37 years of legal experience in personal injury cases, auto collisions cases, insurance claims, foreclosures, mediation, bike accidents and pedestrian injury claims.
 He lives in Hyde Park, VT.

 Ellen Michaud, Director/Secretary

 Ellen Michaud is an editor-at-large for Live Happy Magazine.
 She is an award-winning author and editor who creates original content for magazines, books, and websites.

 Stu Fram, Director

 Stu is a Senior Associate with RSF Social Finance, whose mission is “to create financial relationships that are direct, transparent, personal, and focused on long-term social, economic, and ecological benefit.”
 At RSF, Stu oversees the organization’s portfolio of Ecological Stewardship borrowers.
 He lives in San Francisco.

 A big reason why I chose to be an environmental educator is, I care about our Earth and human health.
 Living in Pennsylvania, from the early 1980s I began taking an interest in recycling and litter pick-ups.
 I would also turn off and restart the car engine in drive-thrus.
 Our family moved to Vermont in 1998, something we wanted to do for many years.
 We love Vermont's simple beauty and found Vermonters to be more giving, caring, tolerant, and honest.
 There's no question I have gotten satisfaction in doing my little part in helping preserve Vermont's beauty and to improve the quality of life.
 But after ten years, it was time to hand over our work in Vermont to others, and to tackle a bigger challenge (along with the desire to be nearer to our son, who lives in California).